-Employing a cross-disciplinary approach to performance making, Same As Sister's work represents the intersection of our collaboration and experimentation within the fields of dance, theater, music, video and design.
-Our artistic vision is to tell familiar stories in unfamiliar ways, with an emphasis on the complexity and inherent uncanniness of human behavior.
+Employing an interdisciplinary approach to performance-making, Same As Sister's work tells familiar stories in unfamiliar ways.
+Through collaboration and experimentation across disciplines, we create movement-based narratives that are an intersection of researched and imagined characters, their behaviors as seen through gesture, and the environments that we have them traverse.
 We find inspiration from an eclectic compilation of quotidian, literary and cinematic sources.
 A meticulous level of detail is applied to our research and translation of these influences via the mediums we engage with, so that there is a balance between the aesthetic and conceptual impact of each.

 Leigh Atwell (Performer) studied dance at the University of California Irvine, where she was a member of Donald McKayle's Etude Ensemble.
 Upon moving to New York City, she performed with various choreographers including Jennifer Archibald, Julieta Valero and Mariangela Lopez.
 Atwell also creates her own dance works, which have been presented at venues such as the 92nd St Y and H.T.
 Chen’s Newsteps Series.

 Hannah Caggiano (Performer) is a New York City based performer working in film, who is interested in exploring how media can be used as a platform for dance.
 Since graduating from Hunter College with a BA in Media Studies, she has and continues to work as a production assistant, editor and co-director for national television and film productions.
 Caggiano received her bicoastal dance training at the Westside Academy of Dance and the Ailey School, and has collaborated on several projects with the collectives of StandUpHungry and Same As Sister.